List of Major League Baseball no-hitters: Background

-The pitcher who holds the record for the shortest time between no-hitters is Johnny Vander Meer, the only pitcher in MLB history to throw no-hitters in consecutive starts, while playing for the Cincinnati Reds in 1938.
-Besides Vander Meer, Allie Reynolds (in 1951), Virgil Trucks (in 1952), Nolan Ryan (in 1973), and Max Scherzer (in 2015) are the only other major leaguers to throw two no-hitters in the same regular season.
+Only one MLB pitcher has thrown no-hitters in consecutive starts: Johnny Vander Meer, playing for the Cincinnati Reds in 1938.
+Four other major leaguers have thrown two no-hitters in a single regular season: Allie Reynolds in 1951, Virgil Trucks in 1952, Nolan Ryan in 1973, and Max Scherzer in 2015.
 Jim Maloney technically threw two no-hitters in the 1965 season, but his first one ended after he allowed a home run in the top of the 11th inning.
 According to the rules interpretation of the time, this was considered a no-hitter.
-Later that season, Maloney once again took a no-hitter into extra innings, but this time he managed to preserve the no-hitter after the Reds scored in the top half of the tenth, becoming the first pitcher to throw a complete game extra inning no-hitter since Fred Toney in 1917.
+Later that season, Maloney once again took a no-hitter into extra innings; he preserved the no-hitter after the Reds scored in the top half of the tenth, becoming the first pitcher to throw a complete game extra inning no-hitter since Fred Toney in 1917.
 Roy Halladay threw two no-hitters in 2010: a perfect game during the regular season and a no-hitter in the 2010 National League Division Series.
 He is the only major leaguer to have thrown no-hitters in regular season and postseason play.

 Ryan holds the record for most no-hitters in a career, with seven.
 Sandy Koufax is second on the list with four no-hitters.

-The first black pitcher to toss a no-hitter was Sam Jones who did it for the Chicago Cubs in 1955.
+The first black pitcher to toss a no-hitter was Sam Jones, who did it for the Chicago Cubs in 1955.
 The first Latin pitcher to throw one was San Francisco Giant Juan Marichal in 1963.
 The first Asian pitcher to throw one was Los Angeles Dodger Hideo Nomo in 1996.